 BENEFITS OBSTACLES

 Protect residents from getting stranded.

 LEAD/CHAMPION SUPPORT

-Engineering Department None.

-POTENTIAL FUNDING SOURCES ESTIMATED COST TIMELINE
+ESTIMATED COST TIMELINE

-Engineering Department budget Staff Time ⊠Short Term (0-3 years)
+Staff Time ⊠Short Term (0-3 years)

-☐Medium Term (3-5 years)
+□Medium Term (3-5 years)

 □Long Term (more than 5 years)

 May include use of an electronic sign at the streets and flood information on the website.